 Course Course Description Credit Hrs.
 Contact Hrs.
 Laboratory or theoretical investigation of a problem in chemical research performed under faculty advisement.
 Prerequisite: One year of organic chemistry, one semester of physical chemistry and consent of the department.
 Successful completion of English qualifying examination or consent of the department.
 CHEM 4355 SENIOR THESIS (3) Laboratory or theoretical investigation performed under faculty advisement.
 Course may be repeated for a maximum of six (6) hours.
 Prerequisites: One year of organic chemistry; successful completion of English qualifying exam; consent of the department.
-3 3 CHEM 4365 ANALYTICAL CHEMISTRY II LECTURE AND LABORATOR/8 (4) Molecular identification and spectrometric techniques including: NMR (both 1D and 2D) of carbon and hydrogen, IR, UV/Vis, GC-MS, AA and fluorescence.
-Separations by chromatography will be continued through investigation of different detectors and separation conditions for GC and HPLC.
-A capstone project will be required.
+3 3 CHEM 4365 ANALYTICAL CHEMISTRY IILECTURE AND LABORATOR/8 (4) Application of instrumental methods in the quantitative, and chemical analysis of materials.
+Assessment of data quality using statistical measures.
+Evaluation of techniques in the areas of spectroscopy, chromatography and electrochemistry.
+Creation of bespoke instrumentation.
 Additional course fee.
-Credit not given for both Chem 3650/365 and Chem 3660/366.
+Credit not given for both CHEM 3650/365 and CHEM 3660/366.
 Prerequisites: Chem 2650/265, Chem 2510/254, Physics 1510/151 or 2110/211; successful completion of English qualifying exam.
 4 8 CHEM 4375 HONORS ANALYTICAL CHEMISTRY II (4) Molecular identification and spectrometric techniques including: NMR (both 1D and 2D) of carbon and hydrogen, IR, UV/Vis, GC-MS, AA and fluorescence.
 Separations by chromatography will be continued through investigation of different detectors and separation conditions for GC and HPLC.
 A capstone project and literature analysis will be required.
 Credit not given for both CHEM 4375 and CHEM 4365.
 PREREQUISITES: CHEM 2510/254; CHEM 2650/265; PHYS 1510/151 or 2110/211; successful completion of English qualifying exam; consent of the department.
-4 8 CHEM 4398 SELECTED TOPICS IN CHEMISTRY(1-9)Topics of current interest in chemistry.
-Course may be repeated under different topics for a maximum of six hours.Prerequisite: Consent of the department.
-1 1 CHEM 4630 METHODS OF TEACHING CHEMISTRY AND PHYSICAL SCIENCE IN SECONDARY SCHOOLS /FIELD (3) Methods of teaching chemistry and physical science in high school grades 9-12 and middle school grades 6-8.
+4 8 CHEM 4398 SELECTED TOPICS IN CHEMISTRY (1-9) Topics of current interest in chemistry.
+Course may be repeated under different topics for a maximum of six hours.
+Prerequisite: Consent of the department.
+1 1 CHEM 4630 METHODS OF TEACHING CHEMISTRY AND PHYSICAL SCIENCE IN SECONDARY SCHOOLS/FIELD (3) Methods of teaching chemistry and physical science in high school grades 9-12 and middle school grades 6-8.
 Thirty hours of tutoring middle grade and high school grade students.
 Credit will not be given for both CHEM 214 and CHEM 4630/363.
 3 3